idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/index.md

   data to faces.
 A summary of limiter options can be found in [Limiters/index.md]

-Note that the INS and MD kernel sets are redundant in terms of targeted functionality.
-Historically, the INS kernel set was developed in this module and the MD kernel set was developed in the SAM application [!citep](hu2021sam).
+Note that the INS and INSFE kernel sets are redundant in terms of targeted functionality.
+Historically, the INS kernel set was developed in this module and the INSFE kernel set was developed in the SAM application (where there it was prefixed with "MD") [!citep](hu2021sam).
 With the Nuclear Energy Advanced Modeling and Simulation (NEAMS) program dedicated to consolidating fluid dynamics modeling, SAM capabilities are being migrated upstream as appropriate into the common module layer.
 In the not-too-distant